 Mattie and Joann conversation…

 Joann is eager to ask, “Well, what’d she say?
 Can we all go to church?

 “We gonna hafta ease ya in.
 This Sunday, Bettye, Leland, and me can go and talk to the pastor.
 Next Sunday, we’ll all get to go,” says Mattie.

 Looking dejected, Joann replies, “Y’all plannin’ to leave me behind, because I’m pregnant.”

 Sitting next to her on the bed, Mattie places her arm around Joann and assures her, “My sweet sista, ya just dunno how much I love ya.
 I’m takin’ ya outta here even if I hafta fight father!
 We just need to ease into this idea of goin’ to church… so father won’t get suspicious.
 Between us, I’m not showin’ yet, but I suspect I’m pregnant too.
 We need to support each other.”

 “Why can’t Leland be the one that stays behind?” asks Joann.

 “Cut apart empty burlap sacks from the feed meal and work in some ruffles or lace.
 It should be both pretty and warm.
-That’ll solve father’s objections for the following Sunday when we all leave,” Mattie assures.
+That’ll fix father’s fears fer next Sunday when we all leave,” Mattie assures.